k-rns/workshop_data_reuse/_episodes/04_dataset_directly_api.md

 > > dataframe["Variable Name"].unique()
 > > ~~~
 > > {:.language-python}
-> {:.solution}
+>
 {:.challenge}

-# NOTE:  RERRDAP: package for R users to work directly with erddap servers
+### RERRDAP: package for R users to work directly with erddap servers

 Information an using erddap: https://docs.ropensci.org/rerddap/articles/Using_rerddap.html